alecmcclean/alecmcclean.github.io/index.md

 <img class="profile-picture" src="files/am_pp.png">

 I am a 5th-year PhD student in [Statistics at Carnegie Mellon University](http://stat.cmu.edu/), where I am advised by [Zach Branson](https://sites.google.com/site/zjbranson/?pli=1) and [Edward Kennedy](https://www.ehkennedy.com/).
-Additionally, I have the pleasure of working with [Siva Balakrishnan](https://www.stat.cmu.edu/~siva/) and [Larry Wasserman](https://www.stat.cmu.edu/~larry/).
+Additionally, I have had the pleasure of working with [Siva Balakrishnan](https://www.stat.cmu.edu/~siva/) and [Larry Wasserman](https://www.stat.cmu.edu/~larry/).
 My primary research interests are at the intersection of statistics, machine learning, and causal inference.
 Some topics I have worked on include

 * Stochastic and dynamic interventions for observational causal inference
 * Sensitivity analyses for observational causal inference